rohit12crj/Study-Notes/Terraform/notes.md

 ---

-What is a state file in Terraform ?
+✅ What is a state file in Terraform ?

-What are some of the most common Terraform CLI commands that you use every day ?
+✅ What are some of the most common Terraform CLI commands that you use every day ?

-What is Terraform backend ?
+✅ What is Terraform backend ?

-What is Terraform Remote banckend ?
+✅ What is Terraform Remote banckend ?

-How do you handle secrets in terraform ?
+✅ How do you handle secrets in terraform ?

-What is Resource Graph in Terraform ?
+✅ What is Resource Graph in Terraform ?

-What is Terraform State Locking ?
+✅ What is Terraform State Locking ?

-What is a Tainted Terraform resource ?
+✅ What is a Tainted Terraform resource ?

-What is Terraform State Rollback ?
+✅ What is Terraform State Rollback ?

-terraform plan shows correctly what resources will be created , however when terraform apply is used only half of the reources got created . what will u do now ? from next time how will u setup terraform rollback if even 1 resource fail to get created ?
+✅ terraform plan shows correctly what resources will be created , however when terraform apply is used only half of the reources got created . what will u do now ? from next time how will u setup terraform rollback if even 1 resource fail to get created ?

-drift detection using pipeline and terraform cloud
+✅ drift detection using pipeline and terraform cloud

-how terraform vault works and how will u integrate with pipelines
+✅ how terraform vault works and how will u integrate with pipelines

-give terraform folder structure
+---

-which terraform version were u using
+✅ which terraform version were u using ?

+---

-terraform state file lock in s3 ? if 2 developers are trying to modify same resource what will happen
+✅ terraform state file lock in s3 ? if 2 developers are trying to modify same resource what will happen

+---

-if someone deletes state file what will happen
+✅ if someone deletes state file what will happen

-terraform multiple providers
+✅ terraform multiple providers ? use alias

-What makes Terraform declarative?
+✅ What makes Terraform declarative?

-Explain Terraform lifecycle commands.
+✅ Explain Terraform lifecycle commands.

-how will u import already created resources into terraform
+✅ how will u import already created resources into terraform

-What are data sources?
+✅ What are data sources?

-Difference between count and for_each?
+✅ Difference between count and for_each?

-provisioners and when to use them and when not to use them
+✅ provisioners and when to use them and when not to use them

-How does Terraform manage dependencies?
+✅ How does Terraform manage dependencies?

-What is terraform import?
+✅ What is terraform import?

-What is terraform refresh?
+✅ What is terraform refresh?

-What is lifecycle block?
+✅ What is lifecycle block?

 What is parallelism in Terraform?